Badari-N/notesharing-platform/README.md

-# 📘 Notes Sharing Platform using Firebase
+# 📘 Notes Sharing Platform

 A full-stack notes sharing application built with **React**, **Express**, and **Firebase**.